 People are ALWAYS asking me what foods we eat and what foods we avoid for our family!
-I’m going to make this short for now and add to this as things come up in conversations!
-Bear in mind that — as with eye color — we have the full spectrum of variations in our little family—2 vegans, 2 “mostly vegetarians”, 1 “rabid carnivore”, 1 “goat” (will eat nearly anything)!
+I’m going to make this short for now and add to this list as things come up in conversations!
+Bear in mind that — as with eye color — we have the full spectrum of variations in our little family: Two vegans, two “mostly vegetarians”, one “rabid carnivore,” one “goat” (who will eat nearly anything)!

 - We eat all organic and

 - as a family we avoid most animal products (although our youngest loves meat and dairy — much to his vegan father’s consternation)!

 - For eggs (when we get them) we try to go with organic, free-range, pasture-raised (yadda yadda) because chickens confined to traditional (or even the majority of so-called “cage-free”) high-density factory or commercial barn structures have a higher tendency to encounter and eat Lead paint chips, even if they are raised “organic!”

 This is our “Never“ or “Almost Never“ list.
 Some items are on this list because they are well-documented to be high in Lead, others are because they are naturally high in calcium and Lead bio-mimics calcium, readily absorbed and concentrated via the same natural mechanisms in the plants listed here.
 Some are on this list because — for other reasons (not necessarily Lead) — we have found them to be unhealthy and not optimal for our family:

 - Spinach: I will rarely have spinach when going out to a restaurant, but never feed it to my children.
 Spinach is high in calcium and if it is grown in soil where there is any trace of Lead it may take up unsafe levels of Lead because Lead bio-mimics calcium in biological structures.

 - Himalayan Pink Salt: This has been shown to have high levels of Lead by independent third party testing.
 To read more about the concerns for various types of salt, click here.